John-Abbott-College/6A6-Notes/assignments/Assignment2.md

 5. Contains a Send Button with a clicked event.

-6. Contains an entry bound to the `CurrentEmail`
+6. Contains an entry bound to the `EditEmail`

    - Should be `ReadOnly`